artmetla/DejaView/docs/tracing-101.md

 tracing reflects the detailed state of a system in a structured way to allow reconstruction of the timeline of events.

-Moreover, tracing frameworks (like Perfetto) place heavy emphasis on having minimal overhead.
+Moreover, tracing frameworks (like DejaView) place heavy emphasis on having minimal overhead.
 This is essential so that the framework does not significantly disrupt whatever is being measured: modern frameworks are fast enough that they can measure execution at the nanosecond level